🦉

 Infrastructure Risk

-Failures in both onchain and offchain infrastructure may disrupt protocol access, pricing data, transaction execution, or redemption operations
+Failures in onchain or offchain infrastructure, including oracles, APIs, or hosting services, may disrupt pricing data, execution, access, or redemption operations

 Operational Risk